Jewelry Education

 A Rejection Tool

-The Holloway Cut Adviser is is a computer algorithm of scoring the cut of Round Brilliant diamonds.
+The Holloway Cut Adviser is a computer algorithm for scoring the cut of Round Brilliant diamonds.

-The HCA is intended to be a Diamond Elimination Tool for eliminating diamonds which clearly lack visual performance and exhibit less desirable levels of light return, but not as a diamond selection tool.
+The HCA is intended to be a Diamond Elimination Tool for filtering out diamonds that lack visual performance and exhibit less desirable levels of light return — not as a diamond selection tool.

-Considering all the facts around the algorithm, one can say that a HCA score is very useful free tool.
-The tool can definately help eliminate what not to buy, for selecting a lovely you should not expect any considerable help.
-Beauty of a diamond is in the eye of beholder and cannot be judged by adding and subtracting numbers.
+Considering all the facts around the algorithm, one can say that the HCA score is a very useful free tool.
+It can definitely help eliminate what not to buy; however, selecting a lovely diamond should not depend entirely on it.
+Beauty of a diamond is in the eye of the beholder and cannot be judged merely by numbers.
 Every diamond is unique.